 9. See an Everblades Ice Hockey Game

 Ice hockey in Florida?
 Seems a little out of place, right?
 But the Florida Everblades are a professional hockey team affiliated with the NHL’s Carolina Hurricanes.
 You can catch a game during the season which runs every year from October to April, with the Kelly Cup playoffs happening soon after.
-The Florida Everblades play in Germain Arena in Estero, just 20 miles south of downtown Fort Myers.
+The Florida Everblades play in Hertz Arena in Estero, just 20 miles south of downtown Fort Myers.

 10. Visit the IMAG History & Science Center